kpetersen/kpetersen.github.io/words/_posts/2013-02-10-current-affairs.markdown

 Me
 : Haters gon' hate.

-a tirade on the guy covering “Your Song”
+a tirade on the guy covering “Your Song”:

 Robby
 : Elton John is freaking there
 Robby